argoproj-labs/hera/docs/user-guides/script-constructors.md

 Python image, specified by the `image` argument of the decorator.
 Therefore, if you use non-standard imports, such as `numpy`, you will need to use an image that includes `numpy`, or build your own (e.g. as a Docker image).

+#### Input types

+Only JSON types are currently allowed for inline scripts inputs, including strings, numbers, booleans, lists and dictionaries.
+Dictionaries offer the most flexibility for large inputs but will have no type validation.
+Also note that the runtime type given by `json.loads` may not match the type specified on the function.

+#### Output types

+No output types are currently allowed in inline scripts (due to the plain `return` when the function body is dumped), you must print to stdout to use the `result` parameter, or write to a file to create output parameters.

 ## Runner Scripts

 The `RunnerScriptConstructor` uses the Hera Runner to run your function on Argo.
 This allows you to arrange your code in